xjdeng/fptraffic_webdriver/README.md

 Install the [Chrome webdriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and put the folder you installed to in your OS's PATH variable (instructions vary based on your OS, please Google for them if you're not sure.)

+Then sign up for a [Microsoft API Key](https://azure.microsoft.com/en-us/services/cognitive-services/).
+Copy the key and paste it in a Notepad.
+Save that into a file named *subscription_key.key* in the same directory as this repository.

 ##### Run each time you want to label images:

 Navigate to the directory where this module is installed.